If research and innovation is to help solve the societal challenges, researchers and innovators must work together with the rest of society.

 Would you like more information?

-Get in touch with us in the project team if you are interested to know more about the advocacy platform and how you can include SwafS/RRI aspects into your Horizon 2020 project application.
+Get in touch with us in the project team if you are interested to know more about the advocacy platform, our position paper for FP9 Towards an Open Science Society and how you can include SwafS/RRI aspects into your Horizon 2020 project application.